rendner/py-plugin-dataframe-viewer/README.md

 breakpoint()
 ```

-Run the code in debug mode in IntelliJ.
+Run the code in debug mode in your JetBrains IDE.
 The program stops at the line with the `breakpoint()` command.

 Select the `Threads & Variables` tab of the debugger (as seen in the screenshot below).
 Right-click on `df` to open the context menu.
 Select `View as Styled DataFrame`.